-The scope of the updated ecosystem profile will cover the entire biodiversity hotspot, including all independent countries and overseas territories.
-That being said, limited time, money, availability of data and, of course, eligibility of countries for future CEPF investment, will prevent the profile from addressing every subject with equal depth for each country, and will prevent the team from engaging stakeholders equally in each country.
+The Ecosystem Profile is built around the biodiversity hotspot, which covers 26 countries.
+The Ecosystem Profile should address the entire hotspot.
+That being said, limited time, money, availability of data and, of course, eligibility of countries for future CEPF investment, prevents the profile from addressing every subject with equal depth for each country, and will prevent the team from engaging stakeholders equally in each country.

-Given the preceding parameters, CEPF expects the following principles to guide the profiling process:
+Given the preceding parameters, CEPF expects that: